-While editing an image, select the highest bit depth such as 14 or 16-bit depth.
+While editing an image, select the highest bit depth such as 14 or 16-bit.

-Gamma value is defined as the relationship between actual luminance value and how it is interpreted in the digital device such as Monitor.
+Gamma value is defined as the relationship between actual luminance value and how it is interpreted in a digital device such as Monitor.

 There are three types of Gamma